Third Graduate Course «GR and Lobbying in Business and Nonprofit Sector»

 The audience included top managers and managers of such companies as PepsiCo (Russia), Baltika Breweries, PJSC LUKOIL, Uralchem JSC, Energoprom Management JSC, RT-Business Development LLC (Rostec), Promsvyazbank PJSC, Baikal Communications Group, KPMG JSC, Zelenograd Development Corporation and others.
 In addition, for the first time, representatives from the nonprofit sector attended the course (from the Podari Zhizn (Gift of Life) Charity Foundation.
 Total number of students – 19.
 Upon completion of the course, participants were given refresher course certificates.

 The refresher program takes place twice a year.
-Registration for the second intake in 2019 is open.
+Registration for the fourth intake in 2019 is open.